 Becoming a cat breeder can be a rewarding challenge but it is not as easy as most people think.
 Cat breeding is a long and slow process while you learn as much as you can about your chosen breed, genetics, and feline management.

-Most breeders will not break even, but there are are many great rewards.
+Most breeders will not break even, but there are many great rewards.
 Breeding cats cost a lot of money to purchase and housing, food and medical bills all add up.

 Registered vs backyard breeder

 A registered breeder is registered with one of the cat councils.
-These are governing bodies which oversee the registration and breed standards of purebred cats.
+These are governing bodies that oversee the registration and breed standards of purebred cats.
 There are usually one or two cat councils per state (in Australia).

 Registered cat breeders must abide by a code of ethics outlined by their chosen cat council, and a failure to comply can result in losing your registered prefix.
 All breeding cats will need to be registered with a cat council.